qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 Here we decided to mock the `DiagnosticSessionsRepository`.
 An alternative would be to use an `InMemoryDiagnosticSessionsRepository`.
-We find ourselves moving away from mocking repositories and prefer to use in-memory variants of the repositories, as they are behaviourally closer to the database based variants.
+We find ourselves moving away from mocking repositories and preferring in-memory variants of the repositories, as they are behaviourally closer to the database based variants.

 We inject a fixed ID generator and a fixed clock - we control time, how cool is